 Preparing our hearts is so very important because it helps us turn our attention back to the Lord.

 Life can pull us in so many different directions every day and without being intentional, our spiritual focus can drift.
-We can be consumed with the things of the world and all the busyiness that life can bring.
-I don’t know about you but when my spritual focus drifts, I tend to worry a lot about things that I should instead bring directly to the Lord and surrender to Him.
+We can be consumed with the things of the world and all the busyness that life can bring.
+I don’t know about you but when my spiritual focus drifts, I tend to worry a lot about things that I should instead bring directly to the Lord and surrender to Him.

 When we pause to reflect, pray and create an intentional space to be with the Lord, we strengthen our relationship with Him and create room to hear God speak to us.